 What types of exercise should I try to avoid during pregnancy?

-Avoid exercise or activities that can put you at risk of injury or falls.
+Avoid exercise or activities that can increase the chance of injury or falls.
 Contact sports such as ice hockey, soccer, and basketball could result in trauma to both you and your baby.
-Also, your risk of falling during activities such as gymnastics, horseback riding, jet skiing, water skiing, surfing and downhill skiing may be higher during pregnancy from balance changes.
-Avoid scuba diving and skydiving.
-Because of lower oxygen levels, exercising at altitudes above 6,000 feet may not be recommended.
+In addition, the chance of falling during activities such as gymnastics, horseback riding, jet skiing, water skiing, surfing, and downhill skiing may be higher during pregnancy from balance changes.
+Scuba diving, skydiving, and any exercise at or above altitudes of 6,000 feet are not recommended since they are all associated with lower oxygen levels.
 Check with your healthcare provider if you are wondering if you should try a certain type of exercise or activity.

 Can I still do yoga or Pilates during pregnancy?